AlibabaCloudDocs/smc/intl.en-US/FAQ/SMC FAQ.md

 -   SMC creates, starts, stops, and releases an intermediate instance named `No_Delete_SMC_Transition_Instance` during a migration process.
 To ensure a smooth migration, do not modify the status of the intermediate instance.
 -   The default security group of the intermediate instance allows access to ports 8080 and 8703.
 These ports are the migration service ports of the intermediate instance.
 Do not modify or delete the security group.
--   After the migration is complete, the intermediate instance is automatically released.
+-   After the migration is completed, the intermediate instance is automatically released.
 If the migration fails, you must manually release the instance.
 For more information, see [Release an instance](/intl.en-US/Instance/Manage instances/Release an instance.md).

 ## What public endpoints and ports does my source server need to access?